ds4m/topological-data-analysis/machine-learning/README.md

 # ICERM-TRIPODS-Top-ML
-This subfolder contains machine learning examples (no topology yet)
+This subfolder contains machine learning examples (no topology yet).

 This repository contains scripts for applying clustering and classification algorithms in Python, and relies on sklearn and numpy.